The Queen of Black Magic

-The Queen of Black Magic (Ratu Ilmu Hitam) is a 2019 supernatural horror film directed by Kimo Stamboel and written by Joko Anwar.
+The Queen of Black Magic (Ratu Ilmu Hitam) is a 2019 Indonesian supernatural horror film directed by Kimo Stamboel and written by Joko Anwar.
 The film is a loose remake of the 1981 Indonesian horror film of the same name also produced by Rapi Films.
 It stars Ario Bayu, Hannah Al Rashid, Adhisty Zara, Ade Firman Hakim, Muzakki Ramdhan, and Ari Irham.
 Hakim received a posthumous Citra Award for Best Supporting Actor for his performance in the film.

 Plot

 Hanif, Nadya, and children Sandi, Dina, and Haqi are travelling to Hanif's old orphanage to see Pak Bandi, his bedridden former caretaker.
-Hanif runs over something but only finds a deer, not the girl lying in an unseen trench.
+Hanif runs over something but only finds a deer, not noticing a young bloodied girl lying in an unseen trench.
 The family are met at the orphanage by Hanif's childhood friends Anton and Jefri, their wives Eva and Lina respectively, as well as Maman and Siti, who are now caretakers.
 Except for older children Hasbi and Rani, the place is empty as the others are still on a bus trip.
 When checking the children into their rooms, Hasbi mocks Rani, who was left at the orphanage by her mother but is sure she will return.
 After Haqi inquires about a locked door, Rani tells him about the clubfooted Ibu Mirah, a caretaker who went insane claiming that a runaway girl named Murni had been spirited by a demon.
 Thinking Ibu Mirah had killed Murni, they locked her in that room until she died.

 Fearing he ran over a person, Hanif takes Jefri to the collision site, where they find the girl and the bus carrying dead orphanage children.
 They place the girl in Hanif's trunk.
 Anton investigates the bus en route to the police and gets killed by black magic, while at the orphanage, Lina and Eva get possessed into self-mutilation.
 Nadya drives them to the hospital with the adults but keeps going in circles, reminding Jefri that the same thing happened when he, Anton, and Hanif tried to escape after being told Ibu Mirah had immolated three girls with black magic.
 It is revealed that they were instructed by Pak Bandi to bury Ibu Mirah in the now locked room.
 They drive back.